Orthodontists Serving Denver, Cherry Creek, Stapleton & Nearby Areas Of Colorado

 Yes, but we encourage you to wear a mouth guard when playing any sport.

-What happens after I get my braces removed?
+What happens after your braces are removed?

 After treatment, you enter the "retention phase" of treatment.
 Teeth will gradually return to their former positions without retention.
-Dr. Rudman provides permanent retainers, which are thin, tiny wires affixed to the back of your teeth.
+Dr. Rudman and Dr. Birg provides permanent retainers, which are thin, tiny wires affixed to the back of your teeth.
 He may also recommend a plastic tray retainer that you place over your teeth while you sleep.
 Using your retainer will keep your teeth straight.

-Your Consultation in Denver
+Schedule Your Consultation For Braces in Denver, CO